-He sympathizes with Sir John, supportive of his attempts to not relapse into alcoholism, but is disgusted when he hears a woman's voice inside the room when Sir John is there.
+He sympathizes with Sir John, supportive of his attempts to avoid alcohol, but is disgusted when he hears a woman's voice inside the room when Sir John is there.
 When Mrs. Brown is fired by Sir John for touching the japanned box, Colmore is even more sure there is something fishy going on.

-5. What additional mysteries about the voice arise?
+5. What other mysteries about the voice arise?
 What does Mr. Richards suggest the voice could be?